Citizenship N-400 and N-600

 The consequences of applying when you should not can be far reaching.
 Your application can be denied after you spent time and money.
 Moreover, a Notice to Appear may issue seeking your removal from the U.S. Please contact me for a free intake.

 N-600.
-If you believe that you or your child may already be U.S. citizen, you may apply for a U.S. passport.
+If you believe that you or your child may already be a U.S. citizen, you may apply for a U.S. passport.
 Alternatively, if the situation is not that clear, you may apply for a certificate of citizenship.
 These situations often arise in adoption scenarios.
-For example, if you adopted your child abroad, the child entered the U.S. with you, may have needed to re-adopt the child in the U.S. for the child to be a U.S. citizen automatically or a legal permanent resident that will have to apply for naturalization later.
+For example, if you adopted your child abroad and the child entered the U.S. with you, the child may have needed to re-adopt the child in the U.S. for the child to be a U.S. citizen automatically versus a legal permanent resident that will have to apply for naturalization later.
 The re-adoption must take place at a certain time to be valid in this scenario.
-Please contact me for a free intake to begin addressing your or your family member's situation.
+Please contact me for a free intake to begin addressing your or your family member’s situation.